-A trachyte stone obelisk seated on two stone blocks, with the names of Lismore veterans who gave their lives in WWI inscribed.
+A trachyte stone obelisk seated on two stone blocks, inscribed with the names of Lismore veterans who gave their lives in the First World War.
 It was associated with a memorial avenue of trees in Alexandria Parade and Winterton Parade in Lismore.
-It was unveiled by Governor Dudley de Char on 20/11/1925.
+It was unveiled by Governor Dudley de Char on 20 November 1925.

-The plinth also carries a more recent plaque relating to its relocation to this site and rededication by the Mayor of Lismore on 7 November 2004.
+The base also carries a more recent plaque relating to the memorial's relocation to the Union Street site and rededication by the Mayor of Lismore on 7 November 2004.
 The memorial lies within the heritage listing boundary of the Lismore Railway Station Group.

 The Great War 1914 1919